-Name: Student Number: E-mail: Please update your current ac ddress on the SSC if appropriate.
-Are you a Canadian Citizen of r Resident ☐ Visa Student ☐ ?
-(Please ✓) If you are a Visa Student, hav e you applied yet for a Working Visa?
-Yes No Attach the following documen ts to this application: A resume including academic and employment history A one page statement of your goals during the Co-op Return application to: Jaynus O'Donnell, Co-op Administrator The University of British Columbia Architecture Co-op Program School of Architecture and Landscape Architecture Room 402 - 6333 Memorial Road Vancouver, BC V6T 1Z2 Tel: (604) 822-2779 Fax: (604) 822-3808 jodonnell@sala.ubc.ca Application Accepted by: For Office Use Only Date:
+Name: Student Number: E-mail: Please update your current ad ddress on the SSC if appropriate.
+Are you a Canadian Citizen or r Resident ☐ Visa Student ☐ ?
+(Please ✓) If you are a Visa Student, have e you applied yet for a Working Visa?
+Yes 🗌 No 🗌 Attach the following document ts to this application: 9 ademic and employment history of your goals during the Co-op Return application to: Jaynus O'Donnell, Co-op Administrator The University of British Columbia Architecture Co-op Program School of Architecture and Landscape Architecture Room 402 - 6333 Memorial Road Vancouver, BC V6T 1Z2 Tel: (604) 822-2779 Fax: (604) 822-3808 jodonnell@sala.ubc.ca For Office Use Only Application Accepted by: Date: